ObiwanKenobee/ObiwanKenobee/README.md

 ![MvOS Banner](path/to/banner-image.gif)

 **MvOS** is a groundbreaking quantum-powered operating system designed to manage timelines and multiversal environments.
-This innovative project, spearheaded by the tURING research team, has the potential to revolutionize our understanding of space-time and unlock new possibilities.
+This innovative project, spearheaded by a research team, has the potential to revolutionize our understanding of space-time and unlock new possibilities.

 **Features:**